wibidata/YCSB/kiji/README.md

 Install Hadoop, Hbase and Kiji on your cluster.
 For instructions, see http://www.kiji.org/getstarted/#Downloads

+It is recommended that you increase the max number of zookeeper client connections to accomodate the parralelism of YCSB.

 ### 2. Set Up YCSB and create a Kiji table

 Clone the YCSB git repository and compile: